 Most grape leaves, wild or domesticated, fit well into pint jars.
 But sometimes you get some really large leaves that are better for quart jars; I have a Mission grape in my yard that has leaves this large.
 Use your judgment.

 This method for pickling grape leaves in an acidic brine comes from an excellent book on canning, Linda Ziedrich’s The Joy of Pickling, one of the better pickling books to come out in recent years.

-Once made these grape leaves will keep in the jar for about a year.
+Once made these grape leaves will keep in the jar for a year or more.

 Makes 1 pint. and can be scaled up.

 - 20 to 40 grape leaves, stems removed